-interface poe schedule week This

-(Sun Mon Tue Wed Thu Fri Sat) start-time VALUE end-time VALUE sche

-start-time VALUE end-time VALUE on a

-action (enable disable) port
+interface poe schedule week This command configures the PoE (Sun Mon Tue Wed Thu Fri Sat) schedule start-time and end-time start-time VALUE end-time VALUE on a specific day on the specific action (enable disable) port.
+Users can enable or disable the PoE on the time period.

-the